Villa Vie Odyssey: What life is like living permanently on board a cruise ship

 The ship permits passengers to own, rent, or lease a cabin for life through its Endless Horizons programme, allowing them to live among home comforts while exploring the world time and time again.

-“I figured if I could live on a ship, I could still travel, but wouldn't have to do airports or planes,” she told The Independent from the deck of the Odyssey.
+“I figured if I could live on a ship, I could still travel, but wouldn’t have to do airports or planes,” she tells The Independent from the deck of the Odyssey.

 Sharon came across the Villa Vie Residences’ programme, which also offers a “Golden Passport” scheme, letting people make a one-time payment for a cabin based on their age, with prices starting at $189,999 for passengers aged 75-79, but it gets cheaper the older you are.